RhysEJF/RhysEJF/README.md

 This was true when GPT-3 captured mainstream attention.
 It remains true today.

-Here's what I've learned: AI is replacing work.
+Here's what I've learned.
+AI is replacing work.
 That's real.
 But it's also opening doors that were closed before, things people couldn't attempt alone.

 You can just build things now!
 I know this because I've lived it.